SixSq/sixsq.github.io/blog/tech-corner/_posts/__2024-01-23-nuvla-and-kubernetes.md

 # Nuvla.io now supports deployment via Kubernetes

 Throughout its lifetime, the NuvlaEdge software has excelled at supporting businesses and partners in various fields from humanitarian activities to smart cities, open science, earth observation, and much more.
 With it, we have learned that the high demand for small, portable and low energy edge devices is very often incompatible with the resource-demanding nature of the target applications.
-So in addition to Docker, NuvlaEdges can now be deployed via Kubernetes.
+So in addition to Docker, NuvlaEdges can now be deployed via the Kubernetes "family".
 Also, applications that are defined via Kubernetes manifests can be deployed to these NuvlaEdges.
 All the features and flexibility of Kubernetes are utilized behind the Nuvla.io interface.